andreish/arniadb-manager-server/docs/api/README.md

-# CUBRID Manager Server API Manual
+# ARNIADB Manager Server API Manual

 ## Overview

-The CUBRID Manager Server (CMS) HTTP Interface is an interface that exists between the CUBRID manager server and the application client, through which a web-based application client can access the CUBRID manager server.
-The CUBRID manager server delivers the request received from an application client to the CUBRID, and transfers the execution result to the client.
+The ARNIADB Manager Server (CMS) HTTP Interface is an interface that exists between the ARNIADB manager server and the application client, through which a web-based application client can access the ARNIADB manager server.
+The ARNIADB manager server delivers the request received from an application client to the ARNIADB, and transfers the execution result to the client.

 ## System Architecture

-CMS is a manager tools for CUBRID including database configure, monitor, SQL query.
-As the component of the CUBRID Database Management System, CMS provides a web-based tool that allows users to remotely manage the database and the Broker.
+CMS is a manager tools for ARNIADB including database configure, monitor, SQL query.
+As the component of the ARNIADB Database Management System, CMS provides a web-based tool that allows users to remotely manage the database and the Broker.

 ![CMS Architecture](images/architecture.png?raw=true "CMS Architecture") CMS Architecture